EddaBra/polarization_age-generations_DE/README.md

 **Infos concerning the code**
 Scripts were coded under R 4.3.2.
 Method was developed by Traber, Stoetzer and Burri (2023).
-Starting point of the data analysis was code written by [Lukas Stoetzer](https://www.lukas-stoetzer.org/)
+Starting point of the data analysis was code written by [Lukas Stoetzer.](https://www.lukas-stoetzer.org/)
-Necessary libraries are listed at the beginning of the script.
+Used libraries are listed at the beginning of the script.